Just because you are retired and up in the years, it doesn't mean you can't get affordable life insurance coverage.

 A few things to consider:

-Those who purchase life insurance early in life, have an easier time obtaining a policy during their senior years.
+Those who purchase life insurance early in life, have an easier time obtaining a policy during their senior years, plus it will be a lot cheaper and affordable.
 However, if you had a policy that expired, or coverage through an employer, and you choose not to maintain the policy after retirement, you will encounter some problems.

 A life insurance policy won't be as affordable for someone purchasing insurance at the age of sixty-five (65) or older, as opposed to a younger person .
 For example, a male non-smoker in the state of Delaware, 5'11, 170 pounds will probably pay between $182.61 and 337.46 per month for $300,000 in coverage for a 15 year term life insurance policy.